 Give your child a soft-bristle toothbrush to brush with.

-Make sure the toothbrush is replaced often.
+Make sure to replace the toothbrush often.

 Have your child brush gently.